import pandas as pd

 Summary statistics:

-The replication of the HML factor is also a success, although at a slightly lower level with coefficient of 0.96 and R-squared around 96%.
+The replication of the HML factor is also a success, although at a slightly lower level with coefficient of 0.96 and R-squared around 96 percent.

 table from above with the additional characteristics operating profitability op